-Userkare (“strong is the ka of Re”) may have ruled for a short time between Teti and his son (Pepi I).
-His rule is recorded in the Abydos Kings list and there is a damaged space in the Turin list and on the South Saqqara Stone where one might expect to find his reign.
-However, the only definite references to his reign from contemporaneous sources are to be found on two cylinder seals bearing his name and titles and a copper mallet inscribed as the property of crew of workmen referred to as “Beloved ones of Userkare”.
-Other attestations (a copper axe head found in syria and an inscription at Wadi Hammamat) are less secure.
+Userkare (“strong is the ka of Re”) may have ruled for a short time between Teti and his son, Pepi I. His rule is recorded in the Abydos Kings list and there is a damaged space in the Turin list and on the South Saqqara Stone where one might expect to find his reign.
+However, the only definite references to his reign from contemporaneous sources are to be found on two cylinder seals bearing his name and titles and a copper mallet inscribed as the property of a crew of workmen referred to as “Beloved ones of Userkare”.
+Other attestations (a copper axe head found in Syria and an inscription at Wadi Hammamat) are less secure.

 - Bard, Kathryn (2008) An introduction to the Archaeology of Ancient Egypt

 - Dodson, A and Hilton, D. (2004) The Complete Royal Families of Ancient Egypt

 - Grimal, Nicolas (1992).
 A History of Ancient Egypt (translated by Ian Shaw)